 Now the first seven verses of Chapter 4 continue this analogy of the Law as a nanny, or tutor.
-In the Roman world, before a son came of age, he was under the care of a nanny - sort of a male Mary Poppins.
+In the Roman world, before a son came of age, he was under the care of a nanny - sort of like a male Mary Poppins.
+A mentor, sort of like Mr. Miyagi, in the movie, Karate Kid.